What Everybody Should Know about Survivor's Guilt

 Survivor’s guilt is something that people experience when they’ve survived a life-threatening situation and others might not have.
 It is commonly seen among Holocaust survivors, war veterans, lung-transplant recipients, airplane-crash survivors, and those who have lived through natural disasters such as earthquakes, fires, tornadoes, and floods.

-In her Psychology Today blog, the Stoic Warrior, Nancy Sherman, PhD (2011) describes this phenomenon by saying that survivor’s guilt begins with an endless loop of “counterfactual thoughts that you could have or should have done otherwise, though in fact you did nothing wrong.”
+In her Psychology Today blog, Nancy Sherman, Ph.D., describes the phenomenon by saying that survivor’s guilt begins with an endless loop of “counterfactual thoughts that you could have or should have done otherwise, though in fact you did nothing wrong.”
 The symptoms of survivor’s guilt vary, but here are some possible clues that someone is experiencing it:

 - Having flashbacks